analyticsnate/power-bi-custom-visuals/README.md

 The eight visuals shown above were all created using the KPI Triangle Card custom visual. <br>
  <br>
-Download pbiviz file: [Link](https://github.com/analyticsnate/power-bi-custom-visuals/blob/master/packagedVisuals/BANKPIMultiCard.pbiviz) <br>

-#### 2. KPI Triangle Card - Example 2
 ![alt text](https://github.com/analyticsnate/power-bi-custom-visuals/blob/master/images/example2.PNG)
 This example uses the color box and small triangle options of the KPI Triangle Card to show unemployment rates for different age groups.
-There are many ways to combine the formatting options of this custom visual depending on the report developer's preferences.
+There are many ways to combine the formatting options of this custom visual depending on the report developer's preferences. <br>
+Download pbiviz file: [Link](https://github.com/analyticsnate/power-bi-custom-visuals/blob/master/packagedVisuals/BANKPIMultiCard.pbiviz) <br>